Provider Authoring Guide¶

 predict=Trueunless the adapter returns a validatedPredictionPayload. - [ ] Do not set

-score=Trueunless the adapter returnsActionScoreResultwith finite scores and a validbest_index. - [ ] Do not set
+score=Trueunless the adapter returnsActionScoreResultwith finite scores and abest_indexthat matcheslower_is_better. - [ ] Do not set

 policy=Trueunless the adapter returnsActionPolicyResultwith at least one executable WorldForgeAction. - [ ] Do not set